-Creating a favorable climate for oil and gas exploration in Cook Inlet.
+Creating a favorable climate for oil and exploration in Cook Inlet.
 30% of the Kenai Peninsula Borough School District's budget comes from local taxes.
 Despite the increasing cost of education, the level of local contribution to the school district is flat.
-By providing incentives for responsible oil and gas exploration and development, the Kenai Peninsula Borough's tax base would likely be increased and in turn, offer the borough more revenue with which to support KPBSD.
+By providing incentives for oil and gas exploration and development, the Kenai Peninsula Borough's tax base would likely be increased and in turn, offer the borough greater opportunity to support KPBSD.
+Security Cameras to Prevent Vandalism.
+KPBSD requests support to purchase security cameras.
+The on-going cost of repairing vandalism damages is significant.
+Despite our best efforts and those of local police forces, many of KPBSD schools are regularly vandalized.
+The installation of security cameras would act as a deterrent to this crime and would likely lead to the arrest of those who take part in it.